ArturMinnullin/arturminnullin.github.io/_drafts/from-the-RoR-world-to-the-kingdom-of-node.js.markdown

 npm install -g express-generator
 ```

-Now we can create new application and then install dependencies:
+Once we’ve done, we can generate new application and then install dependencies:

 ```bash
 express example-express-api